 Within the framework of the series “In the Städel Garden”, the Düsseldorf artist Manuel Franke (b.
 1964) has developed an artwork of monumental dimensions – 50 metres long and 2.5 metres high – for the garden of the Städel Museum.
-From 20 June to 23 September, this expansive gesture will lend the Städel Garden a new and very palpable boundary between the museum and the Städelschule.
-Half sculpture, half painting, Colormaster F will respond to the lawn – a green surface bounded by buildings on three sides – with a curved membrane in vivid monochrome colours.
-An insurmountable obstacle, Franke’s object will on the one hand block the view, while on the other hand giving visitors the opportunity to experience the hill at the garden’s centre in a whole new way.
-Colormaster F will not only change the garden in terms of its spatial constellation, but also create a further, additional space, both open and closed, inside it.
-The artwork will moreover invite visitors to play, explore and pass time, thus offering an entirely new and interactive experience of the familiar Städel Garden all summer long.
+From 20 June to 23 September, this expansive gesture lent the Städel Garden a new and very palpable boundary between the museum and the Städelschule.
+Half sculpture, half painting, Colormaster F responded to the lawn – a green surface bounded by buildings on three sides – with a curved membrane in vivid monochrome colours.
+An insurmountable obstacle, Franke’s object on the one hand blocked the view, while on the other hand giving visitors the opportunity to experience the hill at the garden’s centre in a whole new way.
+Colormaster F did not only change the garden in terms of its spatial constellation, but also created a further, additional space, both open and closed, inside it.
+The artwork moreover invited visitors to play, explore and pass time, thus offering an entirely new and interactive experience of the familiar Städel Garden all summer long.

 Illustration: Manuel Franke, Colormaster F, 2018, in the Garden of the Städel Museum, Frankfurt, © VG Bild-Kunst, Bonn 2018

 Support The work is being realized with support from Dyckerhoff Beton.